park-m/open-source-developer-portal/app/guides/webhooks/create-subscription.md

     name: webhooks
     step: '2'
 title: Webhooks | Create Subscription
-description: Webhooks for payments within your application by utilizing our open bank transfer API with no transaction fees.
+description: Create subscription webhooks for payments within your application by utilizing our open bank transfer API with no transaction fees.
 ---

 # Step 2: Create a webhook subscription